-Here are four of my personal favorites.
-They’re super simple and quick to make, all the ingredients are easy to find and above all they are just delicious, make sure you don’t go overboard on the dressings.
+Here are 4 delicious recipes to enjoy during National Salad Month.
+They’re super simple and quick to make, all the ingredients are easy to find, and above all, they are just delicious, make sure you don’t go overboard on the dressings.
 If you need a little something on the side, flatbreads are perfect.
-Light and crispy, low in carbs and calories and for extra nutrition try them made with Kamut® wheat flour – super yummy!
+Light and crispy, low in carbs and calories, and extra nutrition, try them made with Kamut® wheat flour – super yummy!

-So, let’s get chopping!
+Let’s get chopping!
 And remember, it’s OK to substitute and mix it up a bit!
+And for additional recipes, click here.

 Greek Salad